-The Booker Best of Beryl
+The Booker Prize and the best of Beryl Bainbridge

-The late, much-loved Dame Beryl Bainbridge was shortlisted five times for the Booker Prize - the most that any author has been shortlisted - but never actually won.
+Born 90 years ago, the much-loved Dame Beryl Bainbridge was shortlisted five times for the Booker Prize - the most that any author has been shortlisted without actually winning

-Although Bainbridge was shortlisted for the Booker Prize five times, she never won.
-Some degree of correction occurred in 2011 when, after a public vote, her 1998-shortlisted novel Master Georgie won a one-off prize, The Man Booker Best of Beryl.
+She was an actress (appearing in Coronation Street) before becoming a novelist and much-loved, cigarette-dangling public figure.
 The author of 20 novels, she found her greatest success with historical fiction.
 Of the 1977 judging, she recalled that the chair, Philip Larkin, ‘was completely silent most of the time.
 Nobody dared say a word to him and he never said a word back.’
 Of her own multiple nominations, she said: ‘I’m just very pleased to have been noticed’.